How will we know they have learned it?

 State Level Assessments

-Iowa Assessment: In the past, students in grades 3-11 have taken the Iowa Assessment.
+ISASP: In the past, students in grades 3-11 have taken the Iowa Assessment.
 This assessment tested the areas of reading, language, math, science and social studies.
-Beginning in the spring of 2019, students in grades 3-11 will take the new state assessment, ICAP (Iowa Comprehensive Assessment of Progress).
+Beginning in the spring of 2019, students in grades 3-11 take the new state assessment, ISASP (Iowa Statewide Assessment of Student Progress).
 This assessment will test the areas of reading, writing/language and math.
 It will also test science content in grades 5, 8, and 10.
-This assessment will be given online and students will no longer be timed.
-This assessment will also be better aligned to our Iowa Core standards.
+This assessment will be given each April online and students will no longer be timed.
+This assessment is also better aligned to our Iowa Core standards.

 ELPA21: Students whose primary language is not English take the ELPA21 assessment in the spring of each year.